Big Island Provincial Park: History

 During the early years of Edmonton's development, the island was sometimes visited by steamships for day trips.
 Prior to being a provincial park the island was a natural area.
 In 2019 the Alberta government started working with the City of Edmonton and the Enoch Cree to develop the island into a park in hopes of creating more greenspace in Edmonton's North Saskatchewan River valley.

-A proposal for the park was formally made in 2022 and the park was established in February 2023 with $9.6 million given for the further development of the park.
+A proposal for the park was formally made in 2022.
+The park was established February 16, 2023.
+Shortly thereafter, the province committed $9.6 million in funding for the further development of the park.
 The island has been subject to flooding many times over the years including in 1929 when the entire island was split in two.

 Ecology

 Birds in the park include American robin, bald eagle, mallard, red-winged blackbird, American wigeon, common nighthawk, and great blue heron.
 Mammals that have been observed in the park include moose, fisher, porcupine, coyote, and beaver.